RecompRando/mm/README.md

 * On Windows, using [chocolatey](https://chocolatey.org/) to install both is recommended.
 The packages are `llvm` and `make` respectively.
   * The LLVM 19.1.0 [llvm-project](https://github.com/llvm/llvm-project) release binary, which is also what chocolatey provides, does not support MIPS correctly.
 The solution is to install 18.1.8 instead, which can be done in chocolatey by specifying `--version 18.1.8` or by downloading the 18.1.8 release directly.
 * On Linux, these can both be installed using your distro's package manager.
-* On MacOS, these can both be installed using Homebrew.
+* On macOS, these can both be installed using Homebrew.
 Apple clang won't work, as you need a mips target for building the mod code.

-On Linux and MacOS, you'll need to also ensure that you have the `zip` utility installed.
+On Linux and macOS, you'll need to also ensure that you have the `zip` utility installed.

 You'll also need to build [N64Recomp](https://github.com/N64Recomp/N64Recomp) for the `RecompModTool` utility.

 ### Building
 * First, run `make` (with an optional job count) to build the mod code itself.
+  * On macOS, you must specify the custom clang and lld: i.e. `CC=/opt/local/bin/clang-mp-18 LD=/opt/local/bin/ld.lld-mp-18 make`
 * Next, run the `RecompModTool` utility with `mod.toml` as the first argument and the build dir (`build` in the case of this template) as the second argument.
   * This will produce your mod's `.nrm` file in the build folder.
 * Finally, compile your mod offline.